LK6991/M932_Chatbot/README.md

 # Task-Oriented Dialog System Prototype

 ## Domain
-A chatbot designed to retrieve information from mock or online library.
+A chatbot designed to retrieve information from a mock or online library.
-Reason for this choice: In a highly digitalized world, reading remains a very basic interest or hobby, so implementing a chatbot, even in a very basic form, to automate a bit the searching for online books was appealing.
+Reason for this choice:
+In a highly digitalized world, reading remains a very basic interest or hobby, so implementing a chatbot, even in a very basic form, to automate a bit the searching for online books was appealing.
 The core idea was to check availability of books online, so the user can save time from individual checking across sources.
 In its ideal form (check #Future Improvements) that would lead to a wider construction of functionalities, to scan across multiple sources.